 Bryn is a partner specializing in Aboriginal law and corporate/commercial disputes.
 He is a member of our Litigation and Environmental, Regulatory and Aboriginal Law groups.

 He has significant experience working on complex corporate/commercial litigation matters including litigation relating to energy projects, breach of contract and negligent misrepresentation claims, shareholder disputes, securities class actions, and hostile takeovers.
 He has also represented physicians in professional negligence claims, proceedings before regulatory bodies and appeal tribunals.
+He has worked on numerous precedent setting cases, including a recent dismissal of a proposed $20B USD securities class action which received a “National Impact Case Award” from Benchmark Litigation Canada.

 In addition to his work in private practice, Bryn brings a unique perspective to the table for his clients given his prior work on Aboriginal issues in and for the federal government.
 As a Ministerial Special Representative for Indigenous and Northern Affairs Canada, he led a national engagement with Aboriginal groups, industry and other affected stakeholders on how the federal government can improve its approach to the duty to consult and authored a detailed report to the Minister titled Building Relationships and Advancing Reconciliation Through Meaningful Consultation.
 Bryn also previously served as a former policy and legal advisor to a previous Minister of Aboriginal Affairs and Northern Development Canada.
 In this role, he briefed and advised the Minister on a broad range of issues including but not limited to west coast resource development, major Aboriginal and treaty rights litigation across Canada, numerous comprehensive and specific claims and approvals with respect to reserve land, and the development of a new Federal Framework for Addressing Section 35 Aboriginal Rights.